 - Transfer the tin to a cooling rack and let the cakes rest for about 10 minutes.
 Run a knife or spatula around the edge of cake to loosen it from the muffin tin.
 Then carefully invert the tin onto the cooling rack by putting the cooling rack over the top of the tin and then flipping them both over.
 Serve cakes as is, or with any combination of orange liqueur, powdered sugar, and vanilla ice cream.

-The peeled apricots are SLIPPERY!
+- Be Careful with the Apricots!
+The peeled apricots are SLIPPERY.
 To make the slices completely even, you can trim the rounded top off the end slices and use that to fill in the hole in the inner slices (where the pit was).